Drive-thrus banned in Minneapolis

-The Minneapolis City Council has signed a bill into law that will make the city the largest in the United States to ban the construction of new drive-thru windows.
+The Minneapolis City Council passed an ordinance Thursday that will ban the construction of new drive-thru windows throughout the city.

-The measure, which was passed unanimously by the Zoning and Planning Committee last Friday, bans any new drive-thru businesses from setting up shop within the city’s borders.
-The city-wide ordinance applies not only to fast food restaurants, but also to business like banks and pharmacies.
+The measure bans any new drive-thru businesses from setting up shop within the city’s borders, which had been limited already.
+The citywide ordinance applies not only to fast food restaurants, but also to businesses such banks and pharmacies.

 City council members say the legislation will improve air quality by reducing the number of vehicles sitting with their engines running.
 The measure is viewed as one step in the city’s goal of reducing greenhouse emissions by 80 percent by 2050.